Estimating customer impatience in a service system with unobserved balking: Concluding remarks

-We followed a parametric approach, a prerequisite being that we have knowledge of the parametric class of distributions in which the patience is contained.
-In this respect we can use earlier studies on client behavior such as \cite{RJ2013} to pick a candidate class.
-In addition, as was argued in \cite{BH1986}, generalized hyperexponential distributions are capable of approximating any positive distribution arbitrarily accurately, making them particularly appropriate.
-It is noted that determining the best degree $p$ of this generalized hyperexponential distribution can be seen as a conventional model selection problem; see e.g. \cite{BUR}.

-An alternative approach would be to pursue non-parametric estimation; cf.\ the results in \cite{HP2006} for the conventional case without balking.
+An alternative to the approach followed in the paper, would be to pursue non-parametric estimation; cf.\ the results in \cite{HP2006} for the conventional case without balking.
 In the single-server case it may be of help that we can write, with $W(x)$ and $D(x)$ denoting the cdf\,s of the waiting times and sojourn times of non-balking customers respectively,